MarioLegenda/go-adjacent-set/README.md

     if error != nil { panic(error) }
 ````

-Under the hood, `CreateRoot` check if the root node already exists.
+Under the hood, `CreateRoot` checks if the root node already exists.
 If you know that the root node is already created, you can skip
 the error returned from `CreateRoot` so it is safe to call `CreateRoot` multiple times.

 To check if the root node exists, use the `Root` method.
 One caveat with this method is that if the root node does not exist, it